 For Fraser and his team of organizers, the goal of the three-day event (concluding in downtown Toronto on May 24) is to highlight a range of ideologies, strategies and voices.
 “The critical thing is to acknowledge there are no simple solutions to sustainably feeding the world’s population,” says Fraser.
 Instead, the summit will be a venue for global expertise.
-Among the list of speakers and panelists are Sir Charles Godfray, one of the world’s top academics and Director of the Oxford Martin School that includes a Programme on the Future of Food; Sheila Watt-Cloutier, the prominent advocate for the health, the environment and food security for the Indigenous communities of the north; Sam Thevasagayam, Deputy Director of Agricultural Development at the Bill and Melinda Gates Foundation; and Galen Weston, CEO, chairman and president of Loblaw Companies, the nation’s largest retailer.
+Among the list of speakers and panelists are Sir Charles Godfray, one of the world’s top academics and Director of the Oxford Martin School, which includes a Programme on the Future of Food; Sheila Watt-Cloutier, the prominent advocate for the health, the environment and food security for the Indigenous communities of the north; Sam Thevasagayam, Deputy Director of Agricultural Development at the Bill and Melinda Gates Foundation; and Galen Weston, CEO, chairman and president of Loblaw Companies, the nation’s largest retailer.

 Behind the scenes, the summit will create spaces to deliver deliberate outcomes—such as meetings between the City of Guelph and the British-based Ellen MacArthur Foundation to strategize on the use of local resources for food production and bringing together scientists, regulators and business leaders to confront pressing concerns like food traceability and food fraud.
 Students working with the Arrell Food Institute will map out a series of solutions for global food security for 2050 and beyond, as well as modelling the future of work in agriculture and food production.